Alfa Normix, 200 mg 12 pcs.

 Contraindications

-– Intestinal obstruction (including partial obstruction).including partial);
+– intestinal obstruction (including partial);

-– severe ulcerative bowel disease;
+– severe ulcerative lesions of the intestines;

-With caution: renal failure, concomitant use with oral contraceptives, concomitant use with P-glycoprotein inhibitor such as cyclosporine.
+With caution: renal failure, concomitant use with oral contraceptives, concomitant use with a P-glycoprotein inhibitor such as cyclosporine.

-Side effects
+Side Effects

-Side effects are classified by frequency as follows: very common (â¥1/10), common (â¥1/100 to Ë1/10), infrequent (â¥1/1000 to Ë1/100), rare (â¥1/10000 to Ë1/1000), very rare (Ë1/10000), unknown (frequency cannot be determined based on available data).
+Side effects are classified according to frequency as follows: very common (≥1/10), common (≥1/100 – ˂1/10), uncommon (≥1/1000 – ˂1/100), rare (≥1/10000 – ˂1/1000), very rare (˂1/10000), unknown (frequency cannot be determined based on available data). data).

-Infrequent: lymphocytosis, monocytosis, neutropenia.
+Uncommon: lymphocytosis, monocytosis, neutropenia.

 Unknown: thrombocytopenia.

-Unknown: anaphylactic reactions, hypersensitivity, anaphylactic shock, laryngeal edema.
+Not known: anaphylactic reactions, hypersensitivity, anaphylactic shock, laryngeal edema.

 Metabolic disorders:

-Infrequent: decreased appetite, dehydration.
+Uncommon: decreased appetite, dehydration.

 Mental disorders: